Execution

 • People

-• Collaborate and build inclusive relationships
+• Foster and build collaborative relationships

-• Foster and promote diverse teams
+• Foster and build collaborative relationships

 • Self